Holomorphic 1-forms on the moduli space of curves: Holomorphic one forms on

 It is well known (see {\cite{Mu}) that $\Mgo$ has no closed holomorphic $1$-forms with respect to the de-Rham differential.
 For completeness, we will briefly recall this in Theorem \ref{THM:BASICCOH}.
 Nevertheless, $H^0(\Omega^1_{\Mgo})$ could still be non zero since $\Mgo$ is not compact and so holomorphic forms are not automatically closed. \\

 To prove the result, we need to use two classical compactifications of $\cM_g$ that we recall now.
 The first one is the Deligne-Mumford compactification $\MDM$ (see \cite{HM}, \cite{ACG2}), which is defined as the coarse moduli space of stable curves of genus $g$.
 It is a projective variety and the boundary $\partial \MDM=\MDM\setminus \cM_g$ is It is build up as union of divisors $\Delta_i$, for $i=0,1, \dots, [g/2]$, characterized as follows.
 The generic point of $\Delta_0$ represents the class of an irreducible nodal curve with a single node and arithmetic genus $g$.
-The generic point of $\Delta_i$ with $i>1$ represents the class of a nodal curve with two smooth components of genus $i$ and $g-i$, respectively, meeting at a single node.
-Let $H$ be the Hodge class and recall that $\Delta_1$ is divisible by $2$ in the Picard group of $\MDM$.
-The canonical class of $\MDM$ can be written as
+The generic point of $\Delta_i$ with $i\geq 1$ represents the class of a nodal curve with two smooth components of genus $i$ and $g-i$, respectively, meeting at a single node.
+Let $\lambda$ be the Hodge class and recall that $\Delta_1$ is divisible by $2$ in the Picard group of $\MDM$.